molybdenumsoftware/.github/README.md

-# Molybdenum Software Systems
+# Molybdenum Software

-Fully transparent open source development

-## Open source

-Contributing to open source feels better.
+> Sponsor open source with confidence

-So we do only that.
+You pay us and we contribute to open source.
-We honor both the sponsor's priorities and the project's existing commitments.
+We honor both your priorities and the project's existing commitments.

 ## In public